Broken Key

 Should You Bring in Both Halves?

 If you have them, yes.
 Whether your key broke cleanly at the shoulder or twisted into pieces, having more of the original always helps.
-The most useful part is usually the section with the blade (the part that goes into the lock), but the other half can help with identifying cuts, alignment, and design—especially for unique or older styles.
+The most useful part is usually the section with the blade (the part that goes into the lock), but having both the bit and tip of the key helps ensure the new key matches the original.

 When both halves are available, it increases the chances of an accurate remake and reduces the need for deeper decoding or trial cuts.

-Some residential and commercial systems use patented or restricted keys—designed specifically to prevent easy duplication.
-These often require special blanks, specific tools, or manufacturer permission.
+Some residential and commercial systems use patented or restricted keys—designed to prevent easy duplication.
+These often require a specific key blank for duplication.

-While your average key kiosk won’t touch these, a licensed provider who works with access control or high-security systems may still be able to legally and accurately recreate them.
-So if you’re dealing with a master key system or a specialty cut from brands like Medeco or Mul-T-Lock, the right technician can still help.
+While your average key kiosk won’t touch these, authorized providers have access to the necessary key blanks for these systems.
+A licensed provider who works with access control or high-security systems may still be able to legally and accurately recreate them.
+So if you’re dealing with a master key system or a cut from brands like Medeco or Mul-T-Lock, the right technician can still help.

-Copying a snapped or mangled key is not just a matter of putting it into a grinder and calling it a day.
-Especially for vehicles or high-security home systems, precision matters.
+Copying a snapped or mangled key isn’t just a matter of putting it into a grinder and calling it a day.
+Duplicating a broken key requires skill and the use of machines to ensure accuracy.
+For vehicles or high-security home systems, getting it right matters.

-Sometimes, the reason your key broke in the first place is due to a worn-out ignition or misaligned pins inside the cylinder.
+Sometimes, the reason your key broke in the first place is a damaged key—which may be a sign of underlying ignition or lock issues like a worn-out ignition or misaligned pins inside the cylinder.
 So while getting a fresh copy solves the immediate issue, it’s smart to also check whether you need ignition key repair—especially if your vehicle has been giving resistance, clicking, or sticking when starting.

 Replacing the key alone won’t solve deeper issues if the ignition is the culprit.
 A quick inspection can save you from repeat problems down the line.

 Let’s say you’re locked out of your home in Palm Beach County and the only key you had snapped in half while turning.
 No spare, no friend with a copy, and it’s after hours.
-This is exactly where mobile residential lockout services shine.
+This is where mobile residential lockout services come in.

 Final Thoughts: Don’t Panic—Just Know What to Do